Single nucleotide variants (SNVs) and phasing

 We recommend Medaka for calling single nucleotide variants and indels.
 However, other analysis tools are also available from the Community.

-Visit the Protocol Builder to create a custom, end-to-end protocol for your experiment
+Visit the Protocol Builder to create a custom protocol for your experiment